cosmos/cosmos-sdk/docs/architecture/adr-038-state-listening.md

 stop-node-on-err = true
 ```

-There will be four parameters for configuring the streaming plugin system: `streaming.enable`, `streaming.keys`, `streaming.plugin` and `streaming.stop-node-on-err`.
+There will be three parameters for configuring `ABCIListener` plugin: `streaming.abci.plugin`, `streaming.abci.keys` and `streaming.abci.stop-node-on-err`.
-`streaming.enable` is a bool that turns on or off the streaming service, `streaming.keys` is a set of store keys for stores it listens to,
+`streaming.abci.plugin` is the name of the plugin we want to use for streaming, `streaming.abci.keys` is a set of store keys for stores it listens to,
-`streaming.plugin` is the name of the plugin we want to use for streaming and `streaming.stop-node-on-err` is a bool that stops the node when true and operates in a fire-and-forget mode when false.
+ and `streaming.abci.stop-node-on-err` is a bool that stops the node when true and operates in a fire-and-forget mode when false.

+The configuration above support additional streaming plugins by adding the plugin to the `[streaming]` configuration section
+and registering the plugin with `RegisterStreamingPlugin` helper function.

+Note the that each plugin must include `streaming.{service}.plugin` property as it is a requirement for doing the lookup and registration of the plugin
+with the App.
+All other properties are unique to the individual services.

 #### Encoding and decoding streams